mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 abcReadOver1 pIrp=816d3008
 abcReadOver2 pIrp=816d3008
 ```
 The abcRead functions get called in the last placed called first order.
-Thus abcRead2 gets called first, then abcRead1 and then abcRead.
+Thus `abcRead2` gets called first, then abcRead1 and then abcRead.
 However the abcReadOver gets called in the reverse order.
-First vijay.sys, then vijay1.sys and finally vijay2.
+First `vijay.sys`, then `vijay1.sys` and finally `vijay2`.

 The Irp is the same for all the drivers in the chain.
-There is only one for the entire duration of the life of the driver, in our case it begins at 816d3008.
-For abcRead2 the higher most driver its stack begins at 816d3198, the driver that it calls is vijay1.sys and its stack begins at 816d3174.
+There is only one for the entire duration of the life of the driver, in our case it begins at `816d3008`.
+For abcRead2 the higher most driver its stack begins at `816d3198`, the driver that it calls is vijay1.sys and its stack begins at 816d3174.

-When we look at abcRead1 or vijay1.sys its stack actually begins at 816d3174 and the next stack of vijay.sys begins at 816d3150.
-This simply confirms what we have been saying all this time, vijay2.sys calls vijay1.sys which calls vijay.sys which calls the original keyboard driver.
+When we look at `abcRead1` or `vijay1.sys` its stack actually begins at `816d3174` and the next stack of `vijay.sys` begins at `816d3150`.
+This simply confirms what we have been saying all this time, `vijay2.sys` calls `vijay1.sys` which calls `vijay.sys` which calls the original keyboard driver.
 ### P20
 `r.c`
 ```c